-VHS Revival revisits Mary Harron’s adaptation of Bret Easton Ellis’s controversial novel.
+VHS Revival Revisits Mary Harron’s adaptation of Bret Easton Ellis’s controversial novel.

-Although Christian Bale would go on to bigger things, his star turn as psychopathic yuppie Patrick Bateman was arguably the role that made him.
+Although Christian Bale would go on to bigger things, his turn as psychopathic yuppie Patrick Bateman was arguably the role that made him.

 Evelyn, I’m sorry.
 I just, uh… you’re not terribly important to me. -Patrick Bateman

 In Patrick Bateman’s world, the company you keep, the restaurants you frequent and the business cards you procure are a matter of life and death, and people are so fickle they tend to mistake you for the next well-dressed clone to walk through the Wall Street lobby.
-This is a culture so self-absorbed one could probably get away with murder on their watch, or even mass murder as our blood-crazed antihero soon discovers, the demanding environment to which he belongs gradually corroding his hard-edged social facade.
+This is a culture so self-absorbed one could probably get away with murder on their watch, or even mass murder as our blood-crazed killer soon discovers, the demanding environment to which he belongs gradually corroding his hard-edged social facade.

 I like to dissect girls.
 Did you know I’m utterly insane? – Patrick Bateman